Notes to self, 2025

 $ easycert -T 10.10.10.10 5900 Certificate chain 0 s: {BF:00:C8:10:AC:B2:58:E9:E7:4A:D9:7E:06:A2:DB:79:F6:3B:8F:38} [9adfe6f5] C = US, ST = California, L = San Jose, O = Super Micro Computer, OU = Software, CN = IPMI i: {BF:00:C8:10:AC:B2:58:E9:E7:4A:D9:7E:06:A2:DB:79:F6:3B:8F:38} [9adfe6f5] C = US, ST = California, L = San Jose, O = Super Micro Computer, OU = Software, CN = IPMI --- Expires in -578 days

 Exactly the same.
-Only the X509v3 Subject Key Identifier is different.
+Only the X509v3 Subject Key Identifier was different.
 (Insert foreshadowing here.)

-Try to update the certificate in the web interface.
-Begin with a fresh certificate with the same subject and encryption algorithm:
+I tried to update the certificate in the web interface.
+The openssl command to create fresh certificate with the same subject and encryption algorithm:

 $ openssl req -x509 -nodes -days 3650 -newkey rsa:2048 \ -keyout ipmi-priv.pem -out ipmi-pub.pem \ -subj '/C=US/ST=California/L=San Jose/O=Super Micro Computer/OU=Software/CN=IPMI' ...